Avis Budget forecast hit by Europe slowdown

 Analysts on average had expected earnings of $2.53 per share for the year, according to Thomson Reuters I/B/E/S.

-Avis, whose fleet totaled more than 393,000 vehicles in 2011, also cut the upper-end of its earnings before interest, taxes, depreciation, and amortization (EBIDTA) forecast to $840 million from $875 million.
+Avis, whose fleet totalled more than 393,000 vehicles in 2011, also cut the upper-end of its earnings before interest, taxes, depreciation, and amortization (EBIDTA) forecast to $840 million from $875 million.

 Total expenses jumped 28 percent in the third quarter.